guy3-lab/Calendar/README.md

 - ✘ Cannot retrieve *all events in a series* as a group
 - ✘ Cannot create two of the same events
-- ✘ Cannot create an event series where a single event spans multiple days
 - ✘ Cannot specify `status` or `description` at creation time

 ---